fdz6/fusionbrowser/README.md

-# Fusion Browser
+# LithiumX Browser (formerly Fusion Browser)
-A simple lightweight browser created in Visual Studio.
+A simple lightweight browser created in Visual Studio: WinForms.

 If your antivirus detects the browser as a virus, it is false positive.